Xzese/Sonarr-Plex-Sync/README.md

    - Plex Token
    - Sonarr URL
    - Sonarr API Key
+   - Whether episodes should be deleted by default (`true` or `false`)
    - Number of days until deletion
-3. The script will then proceed to unmonitor and delete watched episodes in Sonarr that are older than the specified number of days.
+3. The script will then proceed to unmonitor and delete watched episodes in Sonarr that match the specified criteria based on the `delete_by_default` option.

+### Adding Shows to Delete or Keep Lists in Plex

+You can use the "Keep" or "Delete" genres in Plex to add shows to the delete or keep list.
+Simply add the genre "Keep" to the shows you want to exclude from deletion, and add the genre "Delete" to the shows you want to include for deletion.

+When DEFAULT_DELETE is set to `true`, episodes with the "Keep" genre will be excluded from deletion.

+When DEFAULT_DELETE is set to `false`, episodes with the "Delete" genre will be included for deletion, while all other episodes will be excluded.

 ## Note